realpython/python-guide/docs/writing/structure.rst

     [...]
     x = modu.sqrt(4)  # sqrt is visibly part of modu's namespace

-As said in the section about style, readability is one of the main feature of Python.
+As said in the section about style, readability is one of the main features of Python.
 Readability means to avoid useless boilerplate text and clutter, therefore some efforts are spent trying to achieve a certain level of brevity.
-But terseness and obscurity are the limits where brevity should stop: being able to tell immediately from where comes a class or a function, as in the `modu.func` idiom, improves greatly code readability and understandability in most cases but the simplest single file projects.
+But terseness and obscurity are the limits where brevity should stop.
+Being able to tell immediately where a class or function comes from, as in the `modu.func` idiom, greatly improves code readability and understandability in all but the simplest single file projects.

 Packages